Resinchem/Ultimate-Bedside-Lamp/docs/installation.md

 Select the appropriate **COM Port**.

-> ### 🔍 Troubleshooting COM Ports
-> If you aren't sure which port to pick, disconnect the ESP32 and check the list; the port that disappears is your device.
+**🔍 Troubleshooting COM Ports**<br>If you aren't sure which port to pick, disconnect the ESP32 and check the list; the port that disappears is your device.
 If no ports appear, you may need to install the **CP2102** or **CH340** USB-to-Serial drivers for your specific hardware.
 {: .note }

 ### Step 2: Configure Flash Settings